-At Northbourne CE Primary, reading is a top priority and is a key driver for our curriculum, allowing pupils to access the full curriculum on offer.
-Therefore, we have a dedicated Reading Lead and Phonics Lead.
+At Northbourne Church of England Primary School, reading is a priority and a key driver for our curriculum, allowing pupils to access the full curriculum on offer.
+Therefore, we have a dedicated Reading and Phonics Lead.

 It is our intention to ensure that by the end of their primary education, all pupils are able to read fluently and with confidence, in any subject in their forthcoming secondary education.
 Our aim is that through reading, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 We intend for reading to feed children’s imagination.

 We therefore intend to encourage all pupils to read widely across both fiction and non-fiction texts and different genres, to develop knowledge of themselves and the world in which they live and to establish an appreciation and love of reading.
 Children will acquire knowledge across the curriculum and build upon what they already know and develop their comprehension skills through a range of high quality and immersive texts, which provide challenge.
 We are committed to providing vocabulary rich reading material and stimulating learning environments throughout Northbourne CE Primary.
 We aim to ensure reading is embedded within meaningful contexts across a range of subjects and that robust assessments of reading are carried out through both summative and formative data, where teachers can use moderation to secure judgements.